Universality for transversal Hamilton cycles: Absorption

 \begin{lemma}[Robust existence of absorbing gadgets] Let $0<1/n \ll 1/\ell, \alpha \leq 1$ and let $\mathbf{G}=(G_1, \ldots, G_{4\ell+2})$ be a graph collection on a common vertex set $V=[n]$ with $\delta(\mathbf{G}) \geq (1/2+\alpha)n$.
 Moreover, let $U \subseteq V$ be such that $|U| \leq \alpha n/4$.
 Then for every $L \subseteq V$ of size $\ell+1$ there is an $L$-absorbing gadget in $\mbf G$ avoiding vertices in $U\setminus L$. \end{lemma}

 The proof of this lemma will be a simple consequence of the next auxiliary result.
 We say that a graph $G$ has {\it degeneracy $k$} if there exists an ordering of the vertices of $G$ such that every vertex has at most $k$ previous neighbours in the ordering.
 The next lemma essentially tells us that given a graph collection $\mathbf{G}=\{G_1, \ldots, G_m\}$ of graphs on a common vertex set $[n]$ satisfying $\delta(\mathbf{G})\geq (\frac{k-1}{k}+\aA)n $, for any small graph $J$ of degeneracy $k$ and $\chi: E(J) \rightarrow [m]$, there robustly exist exactly $\chi$-coloured copies of $J$ in $\mathbf{G}$.
 In fact the lemma says something slightly stronger, allowing us to extend a partial embedding of $J$ respecting $\chi$ under certain additional conditions.
+We will only apply the lemma in the case $Z=V$ and $k=2$.

 \begin{lemma} Let $0<1/n \ll \aA,1/k < 1$ and let $\mathbf{G}=\{G_1,\ldots,G_m\}$ be a graph collection on a common vertex set $V=[n]$.
 Further, let $Z \subseteq V(G)$ be such that $ d_{G_i}(v,Z) \geq \left(\frac{k-1}{k}+\aA\right)|Z|$ for all $i \in [m]$ and $v \in V$.
 Let $J$ be a graph on at most $\aA|Z|/4$ vertices and let $\chi : E(J) \to [m]$ be an edge-colouring of $J$.
 Let $I \subseteq V(J)$ be an independent set of $J$ and let $f: I \to V$ be an injection.
 Suppose that there is an ordering of $V(J)$ with initial segment $I$ (in any order) such that each vertex $v$ has at most $k$ previous neighbours.
 Let $U \subseteq V \sm f(I)$ satisfy $|U \cap Z| \leq \aA|Z|/4$.